ircam-ismm/webaudio-tutorials/basics/amplitude-modulation-synthesis.md

 ## Going further

 As an exercise, we let you add the last control over the AM depth.
-This last control is a bit more complex as it will have to update both `envelop.gain` and `depth.gain` so that the sum of the two signal always has an max value of one (...all the necessary informations are present in the tutorial to do it properly).
+This last control is a bit more complex as it will have to update both `envelop.gain` and `depth.gain` so that the sum of the two signal always has a max value of one (...all the necessary informations are present in the tutorial to do it properly).

 Another interesting execise could be to implement a Frequency Modulation synthesizer, which rely on the same concepts as the one developed in this tutorial.